jiahao95/hypertension_clustering/README.md

-# EHR-based Stratification of Hypertension Patients by Integration of Genetic Variants
+# EHR-based Stratification of Hypertensive Patients Powered by Integration of Genetic Variants
 This project proposes a multi-modal deep representation learning model, which extracts latent feature vectors from high-dimensional EHR and genetic data.
 On top of it, we perform the K-means clustering to derive hypertension subtypes.

 The pipeline is adapted from [Landi, I., Glicksberg, B. S., Lee, H. C., Cherng, S., Landi, G., Danieletto, M., Dudley, J. T., Furlanello, C., & Miotto, R. Deep representation learning of electronic health records to unlock patient stratification at scale. npj Digit.
 Med.
 3, 96 (2020)].
 The original repository is found in this [link](https://github.com/landiisotta/convae_architecture)<br/>